 • 3 years of social studies including history

-A detailed syllabus that lists the subjects studied each year, the dates each subject was studied, a description of each course of study, major texts used or literature read, and evidence of science laboratory experiences.
+A detailed syllabus is required that lists the subjects studied each year, the dates each subject was studied, a description of each course of study, major texts used or literature read, and evidence of science laboratory experiences.
+The Academic Portfolio is to be uploaded in PDF format to Oberlin’s Common App Writing Supplement.

-Official score reports from either the ACT Plus Writing or the SAT.
-If you do not send us ACT scores, you must submit scores from the SAT I and from two SAT II subject exams.
+Official score reports from one of the following: ACT, SAT, or new SAT.
+Optional essay sections are not required.
+If you do not send us ACT scores, you must submit scores from the SAT (old or new) and from two SAT II subject exams.

 Two recommendations from non-parent adults who can provide a meaningful evaluation of your academic and personal characteristics.
 Non-parent adults include private instructors, coaches, religious leaders, mentors, employers, or sponsors of an extracurricular activity.
 A parent may submit an additional teacher recommendation if s/he was the primary instructor.